 The Committee reviews these agreements each year to determine if these agreements should be maintained, modified or terminated.
-For 2017, the Committee reviewed current market practices and the terms of the agreements with the Committee's compensation consultant and the continuing consolidation in the industry.
+For 2018, the Committee reviewed current market practices and the terms of the agreements with the Committee's compensation consultant.
 Based on this review, the Committee decided that it was appropriate to maintain the agreements.